ScruffyTheMoose/primeNumbers/README.md

 This folder contains Jupyter Notebooks were I applied the algorithms built here to look for interesting patterns in sets of prime numbers.

 ### millerRabin.py
 A personal build of the Miller-Rabin probabilistic primality test.
-Using the evaluate() function, you can test any integer n for t iterations.
-False confirms that n is a composite number while True implies that the number is *probably* prime.
 It is recommended to run between 40 and 60 tests for optimal evaluation of n.

 ```